AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

 # HR Absenteeism Data Analysis 2024

 # Project Background
-The HR department is looking to find patterns in the employee's health metrics and using a budget of $983,221 to desperse it amoung the employees that are non-smokers and a total budget of $1000 for "healthy" individuals & with low absenteeism.
+The HR department is looking to find patterns in the employee's health metrics and using a budget of $983,221 to disperse it among the employees that are non-smokers and a total budget of $1000 for "healthy" individuals & with low absenteeism.

 Along with giving the healthy employees a bonus for the year from the budgeted amount, HR is also looking to understand absenteeism at work.

-Insights and recommendations are provided on the following key areas:
+### This project answers the following business questions:

-- **Provide a list of Healthy individuals & low absenteeism for the healthy bonus program of $1000**
+**Who qualifies for the "Healthy Employee Bonus"?**
-- **Calculate a wage increase or annual compensation for non-smokers**
+**How should a $983K bonus budget be distributed among non-smokers?**
-- **Find the average hours of work missed by BMI category**
+**Which BMI groups miss the most work on average?**
-- **Identify what season has the most absentees**
+**What times of year have the most absenteeism?**

-Targed SQL queries regarding various business questions can be found here [link](<HR Request Results Queries.sql>).
+	Targeted SQL queries regarding various business questions can be found here [link](<HR Request Results Queries.sql>).

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link](https://public.tableau.com/shared/4DKQ9S6RS?:display_count=n&:origin=viz_share_link).